Xorlev/gatekeeper/README.md

 You can run the agent as below:

     java -jar gatekeeper.jar -c /path/to/gatekeeper.properties

+    or for the default `gatekeeper.properties`

+    java -jar gatekeeper.jar

 I prefer to run Gatekeeper under [Supervisord](http://supervisord.org/).
 A config for Gatekeeper looks like this: